-Table 1: Showing the Annual corals Out-planted Vs the Annual Target as a % of the Annual cumulative achieved for every month.
+Table 1: Data of the Monthly corals Out-planted Vs the Annual Target.

-Figure 1: Showing Annual cumulative corals Out-planted Vs cumulative achievement against each month attained by the coral team.
+Insert major grid lines

-As shown Table 1 and Figure 1 the annual % cumulative achievement is lower than the annual cumulative target of corals out-planted due to;
+Figure 1: Trend in Annual cumulative corals Out-planted Vs cumulative target.

-Insufficient materials such as marine glue.
+As shown Table 1 and Figure 1 the annual % cumulative achievement is 33% lower than the annual cumulative target of corals to be out-planted.
+This is due to;

-Decision change by management in finding other areas for out-planting that delayed their main schedule to obtain the normal scale expected.
+Insufficient marine glue (NB outplanting does not need glue..can use cement???
+Glue is for frags surely???
+Use nails…..

-Therefore, caused a higher cumulative achievement at the initial than at the end of the year by 24.7%.
+Decision delayed by management in concurrence with community in finding other areas outside the KCWA for out-planting.
+WHO MADE DECISION..OA< OE, CRC, PC, ????